Skip to content

 python tools/run_parameter_scan.py --config configs/iter_scan.json

-4. Real-Time Mode (Rust + PyO3)
+4. Native execution mode (Rust + PyO3)

-cd scpn-control-rs
+cd scpn-control-rs/crates/control-python

 5. WebSocket Monitoring